Sustainability

 Safety and Health Management Structures

-In line with our “Basic Policies on Environmental Protection and Safety & Health Promotion,” we have established the Environment, Safety & Health Management Committee under the purview of the Office of President to deliberate on the highest level policy proposals relating to safety and health, the environment and chemical substance management.
-Below this is the Safety and Health Council which, in addition to the organizations that promote environmental conservation and undertake chemical substance management, promotes occupational safety and health promotion awareness.
+In line with our "Basic Policy on the Environment, Safety and Health," we have established the Environment, Safety & Health Management Committee under the purview of the Office of President to deliberate on the highest level policy proposals relating to safety and health, the environment and chemical substance management.
+Below this is the Environmental, Safety & Health Council which promotes environmental conservation, thorough chemical substance management, occupational safety and health, and health promotion.
+Additionally, compliance with regulations regarding the environment, safety, and chemical substance management is audited by the Environmental, Safety & Health Audit Team, which reports its findings to the Environment, Safety & Health Management Committee.

 *You can see the entire image in the figure by scrolling horizontally.